-By using Odyssiant as your content auditing tool, you will gain access to exceptionally valuable insights.
-This insight will inform and improve your content planning, delivering greater value from your content programme for your business.
+By utilising Odyssiant as your content auditing tool, you obtain access to incredibly valuable insights that will inform and enhance your content planning, resulting in increased value from your content programme for your business.

 “When we audited our content, the benefits were immediate.
 It was obvious what was missing – a massive help for me.”
 Elliot Trussell – Industry Marketing Manager, IFS

 Of course, completing a journey does not mean having equal amounts of content for each step.
-Far from it, sometimes a single piece of content can achieve an enormous amount – it could even cover multiple steps.
-This graph allows the content strategist to look at those columns that are underserved, assess that content and decide whether the content is sufficient.
+Far from it, sometimes a single piece of content can achieve an enormous amount – it could possibly even cover multiple steps.
+However, what this graph allows the content strategist to do is to look at those columns that are underserved, assess that content, and decide whether the content that is there is sufficient.

-It also allows the content strategist to think carefully when briefing in content, whether too much content is being produced for some steps.
+It also allows the content strategist to think carefully when briefing in content as to whether too much content is being produced for steps of the journey that are already very well served by content.
 This can help constructively challenge the planning and briefing process to produce content that engages through every step of the customer’s journey.